 - Forceps Malpractice: unskilled or negligent use of obstetrics forceps during delivery.

 - Failure to Monitor: failure to watch fetal monitoring devices for signs that the baby is under stress.

-- Vacuum Extraction Malpractice: unskilled or negligent use of vacuum pump extractor to deliver the baby.
+- Vacuum Extraction Malpractice: unskilled or negligent use of a vacuum pump extractor to deliver the baby.

-Below our birth injury attorneys have gathered plaintiffs' verdicts and settlements in specific types of birth injuries cases.
-This will not help you ascertain the exact monetary value of your child's claim but it does give you a better idea of the potential ranges for successful claims.
+Below our birth injury attorneys have gathered plaintiffs’ verdicts and settlements in specific types of birth injury cases.
+This will not help you ascertain the exact monetary value of your child’s claim, but it does give you a better idea of the potential ranges for successful claims.